 For NBN 50 plans, Dodo is again a competitively priced provider, though those familiar provider names from above (Tangerine, Spintel and Superloop) have Dodo beat when it comes to promotional pricing, regular pricing and self-reported typical evening download speeds.
 Below is a daily updating list of the most popular NBN 50 plans.

 If you want something a little faster, the Dodo nbn100 Unlimited Plan normally costs $85 a month (with a $120 setup fee) for okay 82Mbps self-reported typical evening download speeds.
 Dodo notes that only FTTP, FTTC and HFC connections are supported for its NBN 100 plans.

-This Dodo NBN 100 plan is competitively priced when stacked next to its competitors, beating Superloop and Tangerine for regular pricing, even if the self-reported typical evening speeds are better from the competing trifecta (though Tangerine is only marginally better at 83Mbps).
+This Dodo NBN 100 plan is competitively priced when stacked next to its competitors, beating Superloop and Tangerine for regular pricing, even if the self-reported typical evening speeds are better from the competing trifecta.
 Below is a daily updating list of the 10 most popular NBN Fast plans available in Australia.
 Surprisingly, despite its competitive pricing, Dodo wasn’t one of them at the time of writing.